- 1 WHAT IS HAZOP?

 - Deviations may have serious effects.

-- Responsible corporate organisation.
+- Responsible corporate organization.

 - Law abiding company.

-WHERE WE NEED TO APPLY HAZOP?
+WHERE did WE need TO APPLY HAZOP?

 - Abnormal occurrences, accidents in the past